Request for Exemption from Commission's Closed Captioning Rules

 the “economically burdensome” terminology and the four undue burden factors contained in section 713(e) in evaluating

-* Hand-delivered or messenger- delivered paper filings: Marlene H. Dortch, Secretary, Federal
+* Hand-delivered or messenger-delivered paper filings must be delivered to: Marlene H. Dortch,

-deliveries must be held together with rubber bands or fasteners.
-Any envelopes must be disposed of
+hand deliveries must be held together with rubber bands or fasteners.
+Any envelopes must be

-* Commercial overnight mail (other than U.S. Postal Service, Express Mail and Priority Mail) must
+* Commercial overnight courier mail (other than U.S. Postal Service, Express Mail and Priority

-be sent to: Office of the Secretary, Federal Communications Commission, Attention: Disability
+Mail) must be sent to: Office of the Secretary, Federal Communications Commission, Attention:

-* U.S. Postal Service (including first-class, Express, and Priority Mail) should be addressed to:
+* U.S. Postal Service mail (including first-class, Express, and Priority Mail) should be addressed to: